Skip to content

 D1 StrEnum + validated registry for action types; two-level category:action hierarchy; static tool metadata classification Type safety + extensibility.
 Category shortcuts for simple config, fine-grained control when needed.
 No LLM in the security classification path Closed enum (can't extend), open strings (typos = security hazard), LLM classification (non-deterministic, catastrophic for security).
 Precedents: AWS IAM, K8s RBAC, GitHub scopes

 D4 Hybrid SecOps: rule engine fast path (~95%) + LLM slow path (~5%) Rules catch known patterns (sub-ms, deterministic).
 LLM handles uncertain cases.
 Hard safety rules never bypass regardless of autonomy level Pure rules (can't handle novel situations), pure LLM (0.5-8.6s latency, non-deterministic, vulnerable to injection).
-Precedents: AWS GuardDuty, LlamaFirewall, NeMo Guardrails -- all hybrid
+Precedents: AWS GuardDuty, LlamaFirewall, NeMo Guardrails (all hybrid)

 D5 SecOps intercepts before every tool invocation via SecurityInterceptionStrategy protocol Maximum coverage.
 Sub-ms rule check is invisible against seconds of LLM inference.
 Policy strictness (not interception point) varies by autonomy level Before task step (misses per-tool threats), before task assignment only (zero runtime security), configurable per autonomy (the point doesn't change, only policy does)